microsoft/everyonecancode/day1/Application/README.md

 - Navigate and Scroll down to the _CORS_ tab on the left hand side of your App Service and enter `https://<YourGithubHandle>.github.io` under _Allowed Origins_
 - Hit `Save`

-### Deploy Milligram Backend Code to Azure Web App via Github Action
+### Deploy Milligram Backend Code to Azure Web App via GitHub Actions

 That our social media application can actually do something we need to bring our source code to the Azure Web App.
 To do that we will automate this so called "deployment" that we don't have to rely on a manual process every time we want to make changes (e.g. changing the title of the application) to our application and thus we avoid many mistakes.